wavebyrd/great_expectations/docs/docusaurus/docs/core/connect_to_data/filesystem_data/_create_a_batch_definition/_tab-file_batch_definition.md

    To define a path Batch Definition you need to provide the following information:

    - `name`: A name by which you can reference the Batch Definition in the future.
 This should be unique within the Data Asset.
    - `path`: The path within the Data Asset of the data file containing the records to return.
+When using a Filesystem Data Source, `path` is relative to the Data Source parameter `base_directory`.

    Update the `batch_definition_name` and `batch_definition_path` variables and execute the following code to add a path Batch Definition to your Data Asset: